Wednesday, June 7, 2023

 Difference Between Microprocessor and Microcontroller: Connectivity Standpoint

 From the connectivity standpoint, most MCU and MPU devices are available, with all the common popular peripheral interfaces.
 High-speed communication peripherals such as HS USB 2.0, multiple 10/100 Ethernet ports, or Gigabit Ethernet ports are generally only found on MPU.
-They are better capable to handle and process large amounts of data.
-Whether there are enough suitable channels and bandwidth to handle the data traffic is a key question.

 Depending on the communication protocols used, the impact on code space using third-party stacks should be checked.
 Applications demanding high-speed connectivity, especially in combination with using OS-based stacks will require an MPU-based design.

-Another key aspect driving the difference between microprocessor and microcontroller selection is the need for a real-time/deterministic behavior of the application.
 Because of the processor core used in an MCU, as well as the embedded flash and considering the software used that is either an RTOS or bare metal C, the MCU will definitely take the lead on this aspect and will address perfectly the most time-critical and deterministic applications.

-Difference Between Microprocessor and Microcontroller: Power Consumption
+Difference Between Microcontroller and Microprocessor: Power Consumption

 A final point to consider is power consumption.
 While MPUs have low power modes there are not as many or as low as the ones you would find on a typical MCU.
 With the external hardware supporting an MPU as an added factor, putting an MPU into a low-power mode might also be slightly more complex.